PhantomKnight287/lend-my-skill/CONTRIBUTING.md

-# Welcome to Lend My Skill's  Contribuion Guide
+# Welcome to Lend My Skill's  Contribution Guide
 Thanks for investing your precious time to contribute to this repository.

 Please read our [Code of Conduct](/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.